Conservative Treatment for Severe Tooth Decay

 Like all dental health issues, tooth decay can either be minor or severe, depending on how long it’s been allowed to progress.
 In mild to moderate cases, a tooth filling is often enough to treat the decay and the cavity that has formed in your tooth.
 In more severe cases, however, the decay may have spread to the internal chamber (or pulp) of your tooth, making a tooth filling insufficient.
 Treating internal decay means removing not only infected tooth structure, but also compromised tooth nerves, blood vessels, and other soft tissues from the pulp and root canal.
 This stops the infection from growing worse and spreading through the root canal, which could create significantly worse dental health issues in the future.

-Why Do I Need Root Canal Therapy?
+When Do You Need Root Canal Therapy?

-Don’t Hesitate to Save Your Tooth with Root Canal Therapy
+Save Your Tooth with Root Canal Therapy